 For convenience, the Red Hat Linux installer offers a personal desktop, workstation, and server installation.
-Each type will install a set of preselected software libraries and applications.
+Each type will install a set of preselected software libraries and packages.
+If you are installing Red Hat on a notebook PC, you can use the laptop install offered as well.
 Use a custom installation to select individual software packages.
 See Chapter 2 for details and hardware requirements for these installs.

 Although you can support nearly any operation (such as a development workstation or server) by installing all the software included with this book's CD-ROMs, this approach is generally not a good idea unless you're testing new hardware or using Red Hat at home.
 The reason for this is that installing extraneous software not relevant to support specific operations in a business or production environment can introduce a security risk.
 For example, it would be unwise to have compilers and software development tools installed on an e-commerce Web server because successful intruders can simply upload and build malicious software with relative ease.